greggman/oculus-anti-spy/README.md

 So, my solution involves

 1. Stop the Oculus service
-2. Run this script with `node index.js --mode=save`
+2. Run this script with `node index.js --mode=save` (as Administrator)
 3. Prevent my PC from accessing the internet (turn off Wifi or Block at router)
 4. Start the Oculus service
 5. Run my software
 6. When done, stop the Oculus service
-7. Run this script with `node index.js --mode=restore`
+7. Run this script with `node index.js --mode=restore` (as Administrator)
-8. If step 7 seemed to work, run this script with `node index.js --mode=clean`
+8. If step 7 seemed to work, run this script with `node index.js --mode=clean` (as Administrator)
 9. Re-enable the internet

 ## Rant

-I pisses me off that some many companies spy on so much info.
+I pisses me off that so many companies spy on so much info.
 The USA had a law that movie rental companies could not disclose which movies you rent.
 Of course Facebook isn't disclosing which apps you run (except of course to trusted 😒 3rd parties) but the idea is the same to me.
 They shouldn't get to know that.
 It's my device, my PC,